ErrantThinking/errantthinking.github.io/content/the-elves-revolt.md

 Some others being Father Christmas and Jolnir, or the "Yule One".
 Speaking of Jolnir, there is another whom is known by many names and hails from northern lands.
 That is Odin of Norse mythology.
-Our Santa Claus here is a saint and a cleric now, or at least on his path to true sainthood as the jolly Santa Claus we all know so well, but much like Odin and the nordic people, his path to sainthood was a tumultuous journey not without sin.
+Our Santa Claus here is a saint and a cleric now, or at least on his path to true sainthood as the jolly Santa Claus we all know so well, but much like Odin and the Nordic people, his path to sainthood was a tumultuous journey not without sin.
 Indeed, much like the mythological Odin, Nicholas at first sought power and knowledge beyond all else and his visage often earned the title of the "frenzied one", along with his frenzied followers.

 This is why the timing of **when** this adventure takes place is paramount.